Starlight-CC/starlight-os/docs/index.md

 **This site is a work-in-progress.** All information listed here is *pre-release* info, and may be subject to change at any time.

 ## Install
-The starlight vurtual image can be installed using this command (HTTP needed):
+The starlight virtual image can be installed using this command (HTTP needed):

 ```
 wget run https://starlight-os.madefor.cc/install.lua